-- 4.14.
-A systematic approach to training should be used for personnel [13-15].
-The systematic approach provides a logical progression, from identification of the competences necessary for performing a job, to the development and implementation of training towards achieving these competences, and to the subsequent evaluation of this training. - 4.15.
-A systematic approach to training includes the following phases: - (a) Analysis.
+4.14.
+A systematic approach to training should be used for personnel [13-15-17].
+The systematic approach provides a logical progression, from identification of the competences necessary for performing a job, to the development and implementation of training towards achieving these competences, and to the subsequent evaluation of this training.

+4.15.
+A systematic approach to training includes the following phases:

+- (a) Analysis.
 This should comprise the identification of training needs and of the competences necessary to perform a particular job; - (b) Design.
 In this phase, competences should be converted into training objectives.
-These objectives should be organized into a training plan; - (c) Development.
-In this phase, training materials should be prepared so that the training objectives can be achieved; - (d) Implementation.
-In this phase, training should be conducted by using the training materials developed; - (e) Evaluation.
-In this phase, all aspects of the training programmes should be evaluated on the basis of data collected in each of the other phases.
+These objectives should be organized into a training plan52 - (c) Development.
+In this phase, training materials should be prepared so that the training objectives can be achieved $\frac{1}{22}$ - (d) Implementation.
+In this phase, training should be conducted by-using the training materials developed: - (e) Evaluation.
+In this phase, all aspects of the training programmes should be evaluated on the basis of data collected in each of the other phases (e.g. operating experience data, performance indicators, modification data, procedure changes and inputs from supervisors and job incumbents).
 This should be followed by feedback leading to improvements in the training programmes and to plant improvements.